Origins of the German Shepherd

 Fortunate Fields Kennels restores the breed.
 It was breeders in Switzerland, in the Fortunate Fields Kennels, that restored the German Shepherd dog after puppy mills in America made it difficult to find good breeding stock for these dogs.

-Klodo von Boxberg changes the German shepherd game.
-Klodo von Boxberg was the first German shepherd that looked like the stereotypical German Shepherd today.
+Klodo von Boxberg changes the German Shepherd game.
+Klodo von Boxberg was the first dog that looked like the stereotypical German Shepherd today.
 He had the sloped back, the large head, the saddle coloration, and the short loin.
-Many of his sons and daughters were used to breed throughout America and his coloration and body style became the new standard for German shepherds in this country.
+Many of his sons and daughters were used to breed throughout America and his coloration and body style became the new standard in this country.

 World War II

-After WWII, German shepherds in Germany and America diverge significantly.
-We see the emergence of different types of German shepherds.
+After WWII, the breed in Germany and America diverges significantly.
+We see the emergence of different types of German Shepherds.
 While the breed was already diverging before the war, after the war, American breeders largely began breeding their dogs for coloration and body style, while Germans continued to breed theirs for personality first, followed by coloration.

-1980s brought stricter regulations for dogs on both sides of the pond.
-German shepherd dog history has not changed very much since the 1980s.
+The 1980s brought stricter regulations for dogs on both sides of the pond.
+German Shepherd dog history has not changed very much since the 1980s.
 It was at this time that new regulations were introduced that required all dogs of breeding stock to be registered and there were stricter punishments put in place for puppy mills and other unethical breeding practices.

 Of course, this has not completely eradicated unethical breeding, but it has significantly reduced the number of sick or “low-quality” dogs that are produced.